-Bethpage Federal Credit Union IRA Money Market (Traditional, Roth) — APY 2.00%, minimum deposit $0
+Premier Members Credit Union IRA Money Market Account (Traditional, Roth) — APY 2.00%, minimum deposit $0

-Latino Community Credit Union IRA Share Account — APY 3.05%, minimum deposit $25
+Latino Community Credit Union IRA Share Account — 1.26%, minimum deposit $25

 This North Carolina credit union offers its banking products to anyone in the nation so long as they make a one-time $10 donation to the Latino Community Development Center, a nonprofit promoting financial literacy and general economic development “for low-income Latino and other immigrant communities in North Carolina,” according to its mission statement.

-This Oklahoma-based bank makes its accounts available to anyone thanks to the magic of the internet, and those looking for an IRA savings account earning the highest APY should log on immediately to take a look!
+This Oklahoma-based bank makes its accounts available to anyone online, and those looking for an IRA savings account earning a high APY should take a look.
 While this bank doesn’t offer some of the more specialized IRAs others do, All America Bank provides the tried-and-true Traditional and Roth IRAs for a modest minimum deposit of $100.

 Although based in Illinois, it’s a simple matter for anyone in the country to join this credit union.
 A $10 donation to Foster Care to Success qualifies you for membership and the ability to take advantage of Alliant’s personal banking products, including their IRA Savings account.